aromatt/side-cli/README.md

 `xcopr` adds ergonomic **coprocessing** to the classic Unix toolkit.

 Like `xargs`, it plays a supporting role, allowing users to compose familiar tools more easily.
-But unlike `xargs`, it is focused primarily on data streams, empowering users to split and rejoin them.
+But unlike `xargs`, `xcopr` is designed for stream processing.
+It enables users to **split and rejoin pipelines**, which increases the reach of pipeline-based programming.

-`xcopr` increases the reach of shell-based stream processing, raising the threshold at which most people would jump from the shell to a full-blown programming language.

 ## What is a coprocess?
 A coprocess runs in parallel with a main process and communicates bidirectionally